RyanCocking/random-walks/README.md

 Begun as part of an MPhys project supervised by Dr Laurence Wilson at the University of York.

-Source code released under the GNU General Public Licence (GPL).
+Source code uses the GNU General Public Licence (GPL).